buildkite/buildkite-signed-pipeline/README.md

 This is a tool that adds some extra security guarantees around Buildkite's jobs.
 Buildkite [security best practices](https://buildkite.com/docs/agent/v3/securing) suggest using `--no-command-eval` which will only allow local scripts in a checked out repository to be run, preventing arbitrary commands being injected by an intermediary.

-The downside of that approach is that it also comes with the recommendation of disabling plugins, or whitelisting specifically what plugins and parameters are allowed.
-This tool is a collaboration between Seek and Buildkite that attempts to bridge this gap and allow uploaded steps to be signed with a secret shared by all agents, so that plugins can run without any concerns of tampering by third-parties.
+The downside of that approach is that it also comes with the recommendation of disabling plugins, or allow listing specifically what plugins and parameters are allowed.
+This tool is a collaboration between SEEK and Buildkite that attempts to bridge this gap and allow uploaded steps to be signed with a secret shared by all agents, so that plugins can run without any concerns of tampering by third-parties.

 ## Example